 According to the post, their proprietary model outperformed all frontier models they tested on information accuracy and recall, at a fraction of the cost.

-How the study was set up
+How was the study set up?

 The team evaluated models on six information-filtering tasks drawn from investors’ daily workflows.
 They reported that other internal tasks follow similar patterns to the six released tasks, with frontier models underperforming relative to internally trained ones.